 Most execs already know that streamlining operations is important — according to an MIT Sloan survey, executives at 91% of companies say digital technologies have the potential to fundamentally transform the way companies work — but exactly how does it transform work?
 At Workato, we’ve seen how workflow automation has helped companies of all sizes be more productive.

-To help you understand how automation can help, we’ll review 8 statistics that showcase opportunities for implementing automation.
-But before we do, let’s review 3 forward-looking stats that can give you a sense of where automation is headed.
+To help you understand how automation can help, we’ll review 15 statistics that showcase how it’s being used today.
+But first, let’s review 3 forward-looking stats that can give you a sense of where automation is headed.

 Organizations will embrace employee-focused automations